Terror at Black Falls

 Terror at Black Falls is a 1962 American Western film directed by Richard C. Sarafian.

 Sarafian's directing debut, the film was shot in black and white in 1959 in Scotland, Arkansas and released in 1962.

 The plot involves a Mexican gunman who seeks vengeance after a mob lynches his son for a horse theft he did not commit.
 He takes hostages in the town's saloon before being confronted by the sheriff.
-The film was criticized for its slow pace.
-It was not successful at the box office.
+The film was criticized for its slow pace and was not successful at the box office.